Time-stamped data

 In order to interpret the estimated node heights, note that the latest sample in our data set is from 2002.
 We can thus convert our node heights to years by subtracting their heights from 2002.

-Figure 16: The Maximum clade credibility tree for the G gene of 129 RSVA-2 viral samples.
+Figure 16: The summary tree for the G gene of 129 RSVA-2 viral samples.

 Before we can show the 95% HPD interval on the node heights, we need to click the Central button on the top right corner under the type tab.